Bishopscourt, Cape Town

-Bishopscourt is a small, wealthy, residential suburb in the Southern Suburbs of Cape Town in the Western Cape, South Africa.
-It is part of the Cape Town Metropolitan Municipality, created in 2000, which includes the greater Cape Town area.
-It has approximately 350 houses most of which are on more than 4000 sqm of land.
+Bishopscourt is a small, wealthy, residential suburb in the Southern Suburbs region of Cape Town, South Africa.
+The suburb has approximately 350 houses, most of which are situated on more than 4000 sqm of land.

-The suburb includes the official residence of the Archbishop of Cape Town, which is known as Bishopscourt, whence comes the name of the suburb.
+Bishopscourt includes the official residence of the Archbishop of Cape Town, which is known as Bishopscourt, whence comes the name of the suburb.
 It is also the location of a large number of foreign consulates and embassies.
 Along with the neighbouring suburbs of Newlands and Claremont, Bishopscourt is located in an area at the foot of Table Mountain that attractions considerably more rainfall than the rest of the Cape Peninsula.

-In 2015, it was ranked the sixth richest suburb in South Africa with an average property value of R11 million.
+In 2015, it was ranked the sixth richest suburb in South Africa, with an average property value of R11 million.

 History

 A cottage in Bishopscourt around the turn of the 20th century taken by Arthur Elliott.

 Following the establishment of the Dutch East India Company in 1652, the land that would later become Bishopscourt was originally the site of a farm called Boscheuvel ("Bush Hill"), managed by Jan van Riebeeck, the first colonial governor of the Cape.
 The farm was known for cultivating a range of imported grapevines, fruit trees, and nut trees.